|

 the RSI leaves these regions.
 A sell signal would not be present until

 the RSI has begun sloping down and leaves the 70 region.
+A buy signal, in

 the simple methodology associated with this pattern, is derived when RSI